 SECTION 1.5.
 Petty Cash.
-Petty cash shall be maintained in a locked box in the School Leader’s office in an amount not to exceed $500.
+Petty cash shall be maintained in a locked box in the School Leader’s office in an amount not to exceed $150.
 All disbursements from petty cash shall be documented in writing, indicating the date, amount disbursed, the identity of the individual receiving the funds, and the reason for the disbursement.
 Receipts from purchases made with petty cash shall be remitted to the School Leader’s office as soon as practicable.
 Petty cash funds shall not be used to cash checks.

-School Accounting System Model Policy [required]
+School Accounting System Policy

-RESOLUTION

-WHEREAS, on September 27, 2022 the board of The Leadership School (“Board”) met at a publicly called meeting held in accordance with the Board’s bylaws; and

-WHEREAS, in accordance with the Board’s bylaws, a quorum was present during the meeting held on September 27, 2022; and

-WHEREAS, on September 27, 2022, the Board voted to adopt the policy titled “School Accounting System Model Policy” a copy of which is attached hereto and incorporated herein by reference.

-NOW, THEREFORE, BE IT RESOLVED BY THE BOARD OF The Leadership School that the policy “School Accounting System Model Policy” is hereby adopted as a Board policy of The Leadership School).

-THIS RESOLUTION IS HEREBY ADOPTED THIS 27th DAY OF September, 2022.

-Mr. Lennel Hunter

-Board Chair

 The Board of The Leadership School adopts the following policy which shall be effective on the date that the policy is adopted by the Board.

 SECTION 1.
 Fiscal Year